DisnakeCommunity/disnake-compass/docs/source/quickstart/basics.rst

             await inter.response.send_message("Click!")

 .. important::
-    The use of :class:`disnake.Client` with `disnake-ext-components` requires disnake version 2.10.0 or above.
+    The use of :class:`disnake.Client` with `disnake-compass` requires disnake version 2.10.0 or above.
 On lower versions of disnake, you need to use any of disnake's :ref:`bot classes <ext_commands_api_bots>`.

 Sending Components